mineiros-io/terraform-google-storage-bucket/README.md

   - [**`action`**](#attr-lifecycle_rules-action): *(**Required** `list(action)`)*<a name="attr-lifecycle_rules-action"></a>

     The Lifecycle Rule's action configuration.

-    Each `action` object can have the following fields:

     Each `action` object in the list accepts the following attributes: